ararchch/api-gateway/README.md

 This should generate a directory within the microservices directory, called `[ServiceName]-service-[version]`.
 Eg: `Addition-service-v1`

+**You may notice that the pre-implemented services do not follow this convention.
+This is because they were generated before we realised that a potential clash may arise if there are multiple versions of IDLs used to generate the same service.
+As such we changed the directory naming convention to compensate for any future generated directories, however, the Multiplcation and Name services still follow the previous implementation.**

 `cd` into this generated directory, and open the `handler.go` file.
 This is where you will enter the logic for the microservice.
 In the case of Addition, add the following code to the `AddNumbers` method:

 ```